observa-skin-analysis-harleyst

 Dr Duncan Brennand, Lead Aesthetic Doctor, L’Atelier Aesthetics

-Skin analysis at the clinic is performed by our team, Emma, Kate and Bronte, typically at the start of the consultation.
-Dr Brennand reviews the images with the patient and uses them to shape the treatment plan.
+Skin analysis at the clinic is performed by the clinical team – Emma, Kate and Bronte – at the start of the consultation.
+Dr Brennand reviews the images with the patient and uses them to shape the treatment recommendation.

 Book a consultation